 Anything you say after being pulled over for a DUI can be used against you.
 Police officers will try to get you to admit to drinking and may ask questions like, “How many drinks have you had?”

 There is a legal threshold for alcohol DUI.
-If you have a blood alcohol level of 0.08% or higher, you’re considered to be impaired.
-With drugs, however, the research isn’t solid enough to have a clear threshold, and different drugs can vary in their strengths.
+If you have a blood alcohol level of 0.08% or higher, you are considered impaired.
+With drugs, however, the research is not solid enough to have a clear threshold, and different drugs can vary in their strengths.

-Some details to know about the drug DUI charges you may be facing:
+Some details to know about the drug DUI charges you may be facing are:

 - Since there is no set number yet, any amount of drugs in your system while driving can count as a DUI.

-- You might be charged with additional drug possession along with the other DUI charges.
-This is only if the police actually find drugs on you or see you throwing away drugs.
-Even a blood or urine test doesn’t determine possession.
+- You might be charged with additional drug possession and other DUI charges.
+This is only if the police find drugs on you or see you throwing away drugs.
+Even a blood or urine test does not determine possession.

 - Prescription medications and over-the-counter drugs may lead to a drug DUI.
 It comes down to whether you were impaired.
 Drugs like Benadryl or prescription pain relievers that cause drowsiness can count as impairment.

 Anaheim DUI attorneys can research the facts and investigate the circumstances surrounding your charges.
-A lawyer can:
+A knowledgeable attorney can:

 - Assess the potential sentences